zfs-old-crap/linkytime/docs/UserGuide.md

 #### List all meetings : `list`

-Shows a list of all meetings in the application.
+Views all meeting entries in the meeting list and display their respective details.

 Format: `list`

+Details include:
+* Zoom link
+* Meeting name
+* Meeting date/time

 #### Delete a person : `delete`